wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## File Formats

-The material that is developed in a wxMaxima session can be stored for later use in any of three ways:
+The material that is developed in a _wxMaxima_ session can be stored for later use in any of three ways:

 ### .mac

-.mac files are ordinary text files that can be read using Maxima’s read command or wxMaxima’s File/Batch File menu entry.
+.mac files are ordinary text files that can be read using Maxima’s read command or _wxMaxima_’s File/Batch File menu entry.
+Most of the advanced features wxMaxima comes with aren't exported to .mac.

 One Example: